liamoconnor87/local_directory/README.md

 Flash Message
 --------
-Flash messages are shown when any signifcant action has been carried out by the user.
+Flash messages are shown when any significant action has been carried out by the user.

 When Registering a business, the flash messages the User could see are;

 - Username already Exists
 - Email already exists
 - Password verification doesn't match
-- Email verification doesnt match
+- Email verification doesn't match

 When Logging In, the flash messages the User could see are;